giuseppemag/ballerina/docs/guidelines.md

 When parsing and validation of API responses is needed (often thus), we separate the raw API calls from the parsers, validators, and converters.
 The repository pattern is the usual, and we just use the `.then` operator after the `Promise` performing the API call in order to post-process its result.

+> Generating a mocked promise manually is a tedious process.
+If you don't want to write such boilerplate over and over again, feel free to use the `PromiseRepo.Default.mock` constructor which creates a synthethic `Promise` with randomized exponential waiting time, customizable fail rates, etc.
+> The `ParentApi` can be simplified with this reusable domain as follows:
+> `PromiseRepo.Default.mock<Validation>(() => "valid", () => apiResultStatuses[2], 0.8, 0.2)`
+> denoting that we want to simulate an API call with an average delay of 0.2s (and exponential distribution), with 80% success rates, and the success and error callbacks producing the outputs of the call.

 #### Templates
 As mentioned before, all the files we have written so far are `.ts` files built in vanilla Typescript with minimal dependencies.
 This is very important and can hardly be understated: writing vanilla files makes debugging a reliable and self-contained investigation (rather than desperately scouring the web for error messages from a weird library); it separate the business logic and business object definitions from the rendering logic of React and other packages; it makes usage of React.Native or even outright different libraries for native or server-side rendering based on the same underlying business logic.
 Also, disentangling business logic and rendering minimizes merge conflicts, and promotes working in parallel on the same codebase, and even on the same domain by different specialists.